pajod/gunicorn/docs/source/settings.rst

 **Default:** ``[]``

-Extends :ref:`reload` option to also watch and reload on additional files (e.g., templates, configurations, specifications, etc.).
+Reload when these files appear modified.
+Can be used either on its own or to extend the :ref:`reload` option to also watch and reload on additional files (e.g., templates, configurations, specifications, etc.).

+Behaviour changed in 22.1.0: No longer implicitly depends on :ref:`reload` enabled.

 .. versionadded:: 19.8